underdarknl/uweb3/README.md

 ```
 User.List(self.session, conditions=[User.id <= 2])
 >>> [
   User({'id': 1, 'username': 'name', 'password': 'password'}),
   User({'id': 2, 'username': 'user2', 'password': 'password'})
   ]
 ```

-Now if we want to automaticly load related tables we can set it up like this:
+Now if we want to automatically load related tables we can set it up like this:

 ```
 from sqlalchemy import Column, Integer, String, ForeignKey